robfatland/othermathclub/README.md

 # the other math club

-Question: Have you ever read a book about a *seemingly* ordinary world?
-When suddenly the rules change?
+Question: Have you ever read a book about a *seemingly* ordinary world when suddenly the rules change?
-Have you ever felt a moment of *imbalance* as you are reading along?
+Have you ever felt a moment of *imbalance* as you turn the pages?
-Have you teetered on the edge of a rabbit hole?
-And then tumbled down in slow motion past cupboards containing jars of marmalade?
+Have you teetered on the edge of a rabbit hole and then tumbled down in slow motion past cupboards and jars of marmalade?
-Ever find yourself in a new world?
-One built from echoes of the ordinary... but with something extraordinary and amazing as well?
+Have you ever found yourself in a new world inside a book?
+And by this I mean a world that is built from echoes of the ordinary together with something extraordinary and amazing... well I must admit I have; so I will carry on assuming you have as well.

-(I have.)
+Which book did you find?

-Maybe it was a book about a girl who is curious about a rabbit passing by.
+Was it about a girl who found it curious that a rabbit passing by muttered to itself?
-Maybe it was a book about
-children who climb into a wardrobe that becomes a forest as they push past the first layer of coats.
+Perhaps the book concerned
+climbing into a wardrobe.
 Perhaps it was a book about a boy who learns he is actually a wizard.
-Perhaps it is a book with a live dragon waiting for you at the end.
+Perhaps it was a book with a live dragon waiting at the end, asleep on a mountain of gold.

-This book is such a book, in a way.
-It is definitely not about the ordinary; it is like those extraordinary books in spirit.
+This book is related to -- is inspired by -- such books.
-But I must begin by explaining two important differences between those books and this one.
+So I begin by explaining two important differences between those books and this one.
 First, when you set down
-those other books because it is time to go to sleep or much worse because you have finished the last page: You know you are returning to the real and the ordinary world where rabbits do not check their watches and trolls do not turn to stone in the morning sunshine.
+those other books (because it is time to go to sleep or much worse because you have finished the last page) you know you are returning to the real and the ordinary world where rabbits do not check their watches and trolls do not turn to stone in the morning sunshine.
 This book, on the other hand, is not like that.
 Everything in this book is real, with actual reasons for being so.
-Despite this book being extraordinary it is all quite real... although you will have to decide for yourself whether you believe me.
+Despite this book being extraordinary it is insists on realness.
 This brings me to the second difference.

 When we read about an extraordinary world we are presented with certain facts that are simply so.
-'There are trolls.'
+The author says: 'There are trolls here.'
 There it is.
 The agreed-upon rule is:
-When they say there are trolls we accept that as fact and keep reading.
+They say there are trolls so we accept that as fact and keep reading.
-In *this* book: Here is the difference: Because the extraordinary things in this book are claimed to be real, you have the option to decide if you agree, if you so choose.
+In *this* book the difference is: Because the extraordinary claims to be real, you have the option to decide if you agree.
+You choose.

 If you have read this far: You are a good candidate for reading more of this book.